bortch/cosmwasm-learning/README.md

   sudo apt-get install jq curl
   ```

-## Configuration of wasmd & Wallet
+## Configuration of wasmd & wallets

 `wasmd` is a fork of Gaia Daemon `gaiad` which is the Cosmos Hub (ATOM token) based on Cosmos SDK.
 [more info on Cosmos Hub](https://hub.cosmos.network/main/hub-overview/overview.html)